NGonline/Notes/Linux.md

 ## cp
 - `cp -v f g` explain what is being done
+- `-i` will ask before overwriting
+- `-f` won't break if one file in the file list inexists
+- `-a` copy recursively and keeps the mode

 ## crontab
 - `crontab -e` to edit the config file. `minute, hour, day, month, week command`